fastp Tutorial: Fast FASTQ Preprocessing & Quality Control

 Introduction

-Raw data output from next-generation sequencers (FASTQ files) contains reads with adapter sequences and low-quality reads.
-Therefore, before proceeding with various analyses, it is necessary to first trim adapter sequences and filter out low-quality reads from the FASTQ files.
+Raw data from next-generation sequencers (FASTQ files) often contains reads with adapter sequences and reads of poor quality.
+Before proceeding with downstream analyses, you need to trim adapter sequences and filter out low-quality reads from your FASTQ files.

 Installing fastp

-If you are using CentOS or Ubuntu, it can be installed with the following command.
+On CentOS or Ubuntu, you can install fastp with the following commands.

-For paired-end reads, preprocessing can be performed with the following command.
+For paired-end reads, use the following command instead.

-The FASTQ files have been output in GZIP format.
+The preprocessed FASTQ files are output in GZIP-compressed format.

-You can view the details of the report here.
+You can view a full sample report here.

 RNA-Seq Data Analysis Software